-Bill Compton picked me up at 7:10 AM and we headed up Interstate 5 to Bandini Blvd.
-We took that road west to Downing Road which we took to Exchange Road to the Los Angeles Junction Railroad but there was no way for any pictures there.
-We then left that location and headed west on Leonis Blvd made a left on Pacific Blvd and a right on 49th Street to our first photo location.
+Bill Compton picked me up at 7:10 AM and we headed north on Interstate 5 to Bandini Boulevard, taking that road west to Downing Road, which we took to Exchange Road to the Los Angeles Junction Railroad but there was no way for any pictures to be taken there.
+We then left that location and drove west on Leonis Boulevard, turned left on Pacific Boulevard then right on 49th Street to our first photo location.

-Here is the old 8 track BNSF yard on the old Santa Fe Harbor Line.
+Here is the old eight-track BNSF yard on the former Santa Fe Harbor Line.

-There is a wig Wag crossing signal here.
-From there we took Santa Fe Ave north.
-As we went by 8th Street we saw the Santa Fe 3751 smoking so we knew it had not gone to the station yet.
-We continued north on Santa Fe to Center Street to Vignes Street then a right on Cesar Chavez Ave then a right onto Lyon where Bill did the best parking I have ever seen.
-We then walked out onto the Cesar Chavez bridge over the Los Angeles River.
-We did not have a very long wait for some action.
+There is a wig wag crossing signal here.
+From there we took Santa Fe Avenue north and as we passed 8th Street, saw Santa Fe 3751 smoking so we knew it had not yet left for the station.
+We continued north on Santa Fe to Center Street, to Vignes Street then turned right on Cesar Chavez Avenue before turning right onto Lyon, where Bill did the best parking I have ever seen.
+We then walked out onto the Cesar Chavez bridge over the Los Angeles River and did not have a very long wait for some action.

 Union Pacific 8625 West came by our location first.
-Then we saw Santa Fe 3751 backing its train towards us and I started my picture taking.
+Then we saw Santa Fe 3751 reversing its train towards us and I started my picture-taking.

-Metrolink 600, the only F40ph on their roster, was at the yard here this morning.
+Metrolink 600, the only F40PH on their roster, was at Keller Yard this morning.
 We started back to Bill's Blazer.

-On the way there we saw Santa Fe 3751 backing the train into LAUPT.
-From here we headed out to the San Bernardino Freeway to Atlantic Blvd south a right on Hellman Ave then a right on Marguerita Ave before we parked and walked out onto the pedestrian bridge to our photo location for the Santa Fe 3751 coming down the middle of the San Bernardino Freeway.
+On the way there we saw Santa Fe 3751 reversing the train into LAUPT.
+We then drove out to the San Bernardino Freeway to Atlantic Boulevard South then turned right on Hellman Avenue and another right on Marguerita Avenue before paking and walking out onto the pedestrian bridge to our photo location for the steam train coming down the middle of the San Bernardino Freeway.
 This morning we would have two Metrolink trains to practice with before the big event.

-Later Metrolink 353 to Los Angeles went beneath us.
-Chris Parker showed up and after I called Let's Talk Trains, I showed Chris the maps of where we might be going on Bart Jennings rare mileage trips next month.
-A good crowd was now up on the pedestrian bridge with us and I then spotted Santa Fe 3751 coming towards us.
-Everyone got ready including the CHP officer parked along the shoulder of Interstate 10 waiting for those crazy chasers.
+Later, Metrolink 353 to Los Angeles went beneath us.
+Chris Parker arrived and after I called Let's Talk Trains, I showed him the maps of where we might be going on Bart Jennings' rare mileage trips next month.
+A good crowd was now up on the pedestrian bridge with us then I spotted Santa Fe 3751 coming towards us.
+Everyone got ready, including the California Highway Patrol officer's car which was parked along the shoulder of Interstate 10 waiting for those crazy chasers.

 Santa Fe 3751 running down the middle of the San Bernardino Freeway this great morning.
-We returned to the car and headed east down the San Bernardino Freeway to the 57 Freeway which we took north to Covina Blvd east and parked in a lot after we crossed the tracks.
-We set up for our next pictures then Chris Parker showed up here as well.
+We returned to the car and headed east down the San Bernardino Freeway to the 57 Freeway which we took north to Covina Boulevard east, and parked in a lot after we crossed the tracks then set up for our next pictures, after which Chris Parker arrived.

 First Metrolink 357 showed up and would meet Santa Fe 3751 at Covina.
-Soon after that we started hearing the whistle of the Santa Fe 3751 and then the chugging of the engine climbing the grade towards us here.
-We then saw a headling as the train crested the rise to the west of us and everyone was ready for their pictures of Santa Fe 3751 here.
+Soon after, we started hearing the whistle of Santa Fe 3751 and then the chugging of the engine climbing the grade towards us.
+We then saw a headlight as the train crested the rise to the west of us and everyone was ready for their pictures of the steam train.